rebecavalverde/help-docs/docs/en/editor/cursor.md

 unselect.title: Unselect everything
-goRight.title: Go to the previous note goLeft.title: Go to the next note goUpperHead.title: Next chord note head goLowerHead.title: Previous Chord note head goUpString.title: Next string goDownString.title: Previous string selectAllDisplayedParts.title: Select all displayed parts selectCompletePart.title: Select the complete current part rangeSelectDown.title: Add the part under to the selection
+goRight.title: Go to the previous note goLeft.title: Go to the next note goPreviousMeasure.title: Go to the previous measure goNextMeasure.title: Go to the next measure goPartBeginning.title: Go to the part beginning goPartEnd.title: Go to the part end goUpperHead.title: Next chord note head goLowerHead.title: Previous Chord note head goUpString.title: Next string goDownString.title: Previous string promptAndGoMeasure.title: Enter measure number and go to the measure selectAllDisplayedParts.title: Select all displayed parts selectCompletePart.title: Select the complete current part rangeSelectDown.title: Add the part under to the selection